Azure/Industrial-IoT/docs/opc-publisher/api.md

 ##### Description
-Start publishing values from a node ona server.
+Start publishing values from a node on a server.
+The group field in the Connection Model can be used to specify a writer group identifier that will be used in the configuration entry that is created from it inside the OPC Publisher.

 ##### Parameters